PHYSICS 215C, GRADUATE QUANTUM MECHANICS, SRING 2016

 Lectures: Monday, Wednesday 11:00-12:15 pm, Building 387, Room 103

 Find the course web site thru my personal web site: http://www.kitp.ucsb.edu/mpaf

 Physics 215C will be a continuation of 215B.
-The hope is to finish up a few topics in quantum systems with a few degrees of freedom (eg Bell's inqequality, quantum informaiton, Feynman single-particle path integral) before diving into more ambitious topics in many-body quantum systems.
+The hope is to finish up and elaborate on several classic topics (eg Bell's inqequality, Feynman path integral applications) before turning to some newer topics including quantum information/computing and entanglement entropy.
+Finally, time allowing, the hope is to take on an even more challenging topic - the quantum transverse field Ising model a cererpiece of many-body quantum systems.
 Below is a loose syllabus, subject to modification as the quarter proceeds:

 Textbooks: For 215C there will be no official textbook.
 During each of the topics I will try to suggest possible books/sources to read.
 Please pester me on this, to make sure I follow thru - thanks!

-Homework: Again, roughly 5-7 homeworks throughout the quarter, available on the course web site.
+Homework: Probably 4-5 homeworks throughout the quarter, available on the course web site.
 Homework solutions also posted online.
 You are encouraged to work together on the homeworks.

 Exams: None.
 Unless by popular demand!